The 2022 newsletter and brochure:

-Regular trash pickup is every Monday morning year round.
-Please place your trash in proper containers.
-Please note this service is not for vehicle parts, tires or construction debris.
+Regular trash pickup is every Monday morning.
+Please place your trash in proper containers and place by the street Sunday evening.
+Please note this service is not for vehicle parts, tires, yard waste or construction debris.
 Disposal of these items is still the responsibility of the individual property owner.

 As of January 1, 2011, the Delaware Solid Waste Authority ordered the Sussex County landfill to stop taking yard waste.
 Yard waste is defined as “all plant materials resulting from lawn maintenance and landscaping activities.
 These include grass clippings, leaves, prunings, brush, shrubs, garden materials, Christmas trees and tree limbs up to 4 inches in diameter”.
 Remember, yard waste can no longer be co-mingled with regular trash.
 Residents are encouraged to compost their yard waste and are reminded that it is illegal to dispose of it on the dunes or in the marsh.